bzvnr/Renumber-Textile-References/README.md

 4. In the terminal, navigate to the project's directory (folder).
 [If you are unfamiliar with terminal navigation, simply enter `cd [filePathToProjectDirectory]` without the brackets in the terminal (ex: `cd C:\Users\user\Downloads\Renumber-Textile-References-master\Renumber-Textile-References-master`).
 The directory navigated to should contain the project's `lib` folder.]
 5. In the terminal, enter `npm install` to download the npm packages required for the project

-The [webpage](./index.html) for the project opened in most browsers should work locally after these instructions.
+The project's [HTML document](./index.html) opened in most browsers should work locally after these instructions.

+## Configuration

+The project is configured by modifying the variable values in the [config.js](./lib/config.js) file.
+See [configuration instructions](#configuration-instructions) for more details.
+See [important details](#important-details) for a better understanding of how the program works.

-### Configuration
+### Configuration Instructions

 This part assumes the project has been [downloaded](#installation) or cloned.
-The project is configured by modifying the variable values in the [config.js](./lib/config.js) file.
-To update [config.js](./lib/config.js), follow these instructions:
+To update [config.js](./lib/config.js), follow these instructions

 - Locate the [config.js](./lib/config.js) file on your system
-- Open [config.js](./lib/config.js) and update the variable values to the desired values (ex: referenceSection: "changeTheValueInQuotes").
+- Open [config.js](./lib/config.js) and update the variable values to the desired values (ex: referenceSection: "changeTheValueInQuotes")
 - Save [config.js](./lib/config.js) to preserve any changes made
 - See steps 3-5 from the [Installation](#installation) section for instructions on opening the system's terminal, navigating to the project directory, and downloading npm packages
 - In terminal, enter the command `npm run build` (if interested, see [npm commands](#npm-commands) for how this works)
 - Open `index.html` in any browser.
 The webpage should use the provided values in [config.js](./lib/config.js) with the project files to update any provided text

+### Important Details

+- *referenceSection* - a variable in [config.js](./lib/config.js), a part of a text assumed to be the last [heading](https://textile-lang.com/doc/headings) / a unique last section in a text.
+The [program](./lib/renumberReferences.js) places all references under the *referenceSection* after it is finished renumbering them
+  - As seen in the [example](#example), *referenceSection's* default value is `h2.
+External References`.
+This can be changed by following the [configuration instructions](#configuration-instructions)
+  - All references are placed under the *referenceSection*, regardless of where they are in the <textarea> (for limits see[limitations](#bugs)).
+Note that with the current implementation, any text after the *referenceSection* that is not a reference may be lost

 ## Limitations